-Many people who buy mini pedal bikes buy them because they simply like the idea of being able to exercise whilst sitting down, and use the bike for cardio reasons only.
+Many people who buy mini pedal bikes buy them because they like the idea of being able to exercise while sitting down and use the bike for cardio reasons only.

-Buying a mini bike solely for cardio may involve taking the bike with you to work or using the bike whilst you work in the office at home, either way, both of these options involve a desk.
+Buying a mini bike solely for cardio may involve taking the bike with you to work or using the bike while you work in the office at home, either way, both of these options include a desk.

-If you are going to exercise with the mini bike under a desk you will need a pedal exerciser which has a low profile design, the lower the better usually, as the last thing you need when using one of these things is for your knees to hit the desk whilst pedaling.
+If you are going to exercise with the mini bike under a desk, you will need a pedal exerciser that has a low profile design.
+The lower, the better usually, as the last thing you need when using one of these things is for your knees to hit the desk while pedaling.

-Most people who buy a motorized pedal exerciser are either recovering from an injury/operation or are disabled in some way, so not many of you will be taking the exerciser to work, which means most will want one either for use lying down or sitting in the comfort of your armchair watching tv or reading.
+Most people who buy a motorized pedal exerciser are either recovering from an injury/operation or are disabled in some way.
+Not many of you will be taking the exerciser to work, which means most will want one either for use lying down or sitting in the comfort of your armchair watching tv or reading.

-This will certainly mean the height is less important to you, but for people recovering from an injury you will, slowly start to feel better and you may want to carry on using this bike when you’re fully recovered (when used in manual mode they do have excellent cardio benefits), all the motorized bikes come with a manual setting for greater resistance.
+For people recovering from an injury, you will slowly start to feel better, and you may want to carry on using this bike when you’re fully recovered.
+Choosing a bike that includes a manual mode could be useful (when used in manual mode, they do have excellent cardio benefits).
+All the motorized bikes come with a manual setting for greater resistance.

 What’s great about mini pedal exercisers is they weigh a fraction of the weight of an upright stationary exercise bike, a pedal exerciser generally weighs around 5lb-15lb.

-A normal upright exercise bike weighs anywhere from 30-150lb, as you can see the mini bike is going to be so much easier to carry from room to room and store, they also come with built-in handles to make the job that much simpler.
+A standard upright exercise bike weighs anywhere from 30-150lb.
+As you can see, the mini bike is going to be so much easier to carry from room to room and store; they also come with built-in handles to make the job that much more straightforward.

-But being light does have its disadvantages, a light bike will provide less stability, and it’s one of the main problems with mini pedal bikes, especially if you have difficulties bending to do up the foot straps, many of the bikes will topple, this is why sometimes if you are heavily disabled, help with the foot straps may be needed.
+A light pedal exerciser does have its disadvantages.
+A light bike will provide less stability, and it’s one of the main problems with mini pedal bikes, especially if you have difficulties bending to do up the foot straps.
+Many of the bikes will topple, this is why sometimes if you are heavily disabled, help with the foot straps may be needed.

 We recommend a weight of anywhere between 8-15 lb for a motorized mini exerciser, any lighter and the bike will have stability issues.
 You want a bike that’s light enough to carry and store with ease, but heavy enough to aid stability.